ThomasMertes/seed7/src/read_me.txt

  --- Other errors

-  When you got other errors I would like to know about.
+  If you got other errors I would like to know about.
   Please send an mail with detailed information to seed7-users@lists.sourceforge.net or to my mail address, which can be found at the Seed7 Homepage (look for Links).